-Date of Proposed Work Completion: January 2014
+Date of Completion: January 2014

-LEED Status: Attempting LEED v3 Silver Certification
+LEED Status: Certified LEED Silver

 Designer: Cline Design Associates/ Crenshaw Consulting

-Project Purpose: The $5 million facility, which encompasses almost 30,000 square feet, will be the crown jewel of NC State Golf.
-The clubhouse will not only include a pro shop and grill but will provide a home for Wolfpack men’s and women’s golf teams.
-This will include lockers, coaches’ offices and teaching areas for NC State’s nationally renowned PGM program.
-The Carol Johnson Poole Clubhouse is a permanent clubhouse for recreational golfers, a home venue for the NC State men’s and women’s golf teams, a research and training facility for the nationally recognized Center for Turfgrass Environmental Research and Education at NC State, and a “living laboratory” for research into soil science, pathology, toxicology, wildlife management, urban forestry and water conservation.
+Project Purpose: The $5 million facility, which encompasses almost 30,000 square feet, is the crown jewel of NC State Golf.
+The clubhouse not only includes a pro shop and restaurant but provides a home for Wolfpack men’s and women’s golf teams.
+This includes lockers, coaches’ offices and teaching areas for NC State’s nationally renowned PGM program.
+The Carol Johnson Poole Clubhouse is also a research and training facility for the nationally recognized Center for Turfgrass Environmental Research and Education at NC State, and a “living laboratory” for research into soil science, pathology, toxicology, wildlife management, urban forestry and water conservation.

 The Lonnie Poole Golf Course achieved Audubon International Certification, the second university golf course in the world to achieve this type of certification for natural habitat preservation.
-This facility’s LEED certification is being attempted through specific sustainable elements such as:
+This facility’s LEED certification was awarded for specific sustainable elements such as: